hymnis/dsul-python/README.md

 ## Acknowledgements

-IPC module is based on the work of Dan Krause.
+- `ipc` module is based on the work of Dan Krause.
 Check it out at: [https://gist.github.com/dankrause/9607475](https://gist.github.com/dankrause/9607475)
+- `mockserial` module is based on the work of D. Thiebaut.
+Check it out at: [http://www.science.smith.edu/dftwiki/index.php/PySerial_Simulator](http://www.science.smith.edu/dftwiki/index.php/PySerial_Simulator)